International Ordering Policy

 Delivery to most physical addresses occurs within 5 to 28 business days.
 The following in-house processing procedures will postpone the shipping of your order: customizations, back-order, and special-order.
 Your entire order will be sent in a single shipment.

 You must select "international" shipping at checkout.
-Nearly all international shipments are sent via UPS Worldwide Express service.
+Nearly all international shipments are sent via FedEx.
 We prefer UPS because they provide insured and traceable service on every shipment.

 All countries regulate the quantities and varieties of items that can be imported.
 Sports apparel is not generally considered a restricted item, but please check with your local customs agency before ordering.
 Most of our printed and media items are intended for use by English-speakers.
 Our VHS tapes are in NTSC format, and our DVDs are formatted for Region 1 use only.
 You are responsible for obtaining proper permission to receive the items in your order.